-- Here, there are basically two components, called as the client and the server. - •The server is a high-end machine that consists of the web application installed. - This web application is accessed from other client systems. - •The client can reside anywhere in the network. - It can access the web application through the Internet. - This type of application was very useful, and this is extensively used from its inception and now has become an important part of day to-day life.
+- Here, there are basically two components, called as the client and the server. - The server is a high-end machine that consists of the web application installed. - This web application is accessed from other client systems. - The client can reside anywhere in the network. - It can access the web application through the Internet. - This type of application was very useful, and this is extensively used from its inception and now has become an important part of day to-day life.

-- Though this application is much used, there are shortcomings as discussed in - the followipg ication is not elastic and cannot handle very heavy loads, that is, it cannot serve highly varying loads. - The web application is not multitenant. - The web application does not provide a quantitative measurement of the services that are given to the users, though they can monitor the user. - The web applications are usually in one particular platform. - The web applications are not provided on a pay-as-you-go basis; thus, a particular service is given to the user for permanent or trial use and usually the timings of user access cannot be monitored. - Due to its non-elastic nature, peak load transactions cannot be handled
+- Though this application is much used, there are shortcomings as discussed in there were placed in the least of the least - The web application is not multitenant. - The web application does not provide a quantitative measurement of the services that are given to the users, though they can monitor the user. - The web applications are usually in one particular platform. - The web applications are not provided on a pay-as-you-go basis; thus, a particular service is given to the user for permanent or trial use and usually the timings of user access cannot be monitored. - Due to its non-elastic nature, peak load transactions cannot be handled